 Please click here to try The Great Courses Plus: http://ow.ly/OoWp302du3z Click here if you're interested in subscribing: http://bit.ly/Subscribe2SED Smarter Every Day on Patreon http://www.patreon.com/smartereveryday ⇊ Click below for more links! ⇊ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Thank you to Science Alert for arranging my travel! http://www.sciencealert.com/ GET SMARTER SECTION The majority of the world's opal gemstones used for jewelry comes from Coober Pedy Australia: https://en.wikipedia.org/wiki/Coober_Pedy Opals are unique: https://en.wikipedia.org/wiki/Opal Yanni's Store and Museum: http://www.umoonaopalmine.com.au/ Opal can be created by plants! http://www.sciencedirect.com/science/article/pii/S0367253015001437 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Tweet Ideas to me at: http://twitter....

-The goal of coal mining is to obtain coal from the ground.
-Coal is valued for its energy content, and, since the 1880s, has been widely used to generate electricity.
-Steel and cement industries use coal as a fuel for extraction of iron from iron ore and for cement production.
-In the United States, United Kingdom, and South Africa, a coal mine and its structures are a colliery.
-In Australia, "colliery" generally refers to an underground coal mine.
-Coal mining has had many developments over the recent years, from the early days of men tunneling, digging and manually extracting the coal on carts to large open cut and long wall mines.
-Mining at this scale requires the use of draglines, trucks, conveyors, jacks and shearers. - H&T
+Coal Mining: The Dangerous Job on EARTH - DOCFILMS The objective of coal mining is to obtain coal from the ground.
+Coal is valued for its power material, and, given that the 1880s, has actually been extensively made use of to produce electricity.
+Steel and also cement industries utilize coal as a gas for removal of iron from iron ore and for cement manufacturing.
+In the United States, United Kingdom, as well as South Africa, a coal mine and also its structures are a colliery.
+In Australia, "colliery" normally refers to an underground coal mine.
+Coal mining has had several developments over the recent years, from the very early days of males tunneling, excavating and by hand extracting the coal on carts to huge open cut and long wall surface mines.
+Mining at this scale needs the use of dr...

 Ophir Gold Mines NSW Australia.
 Danger : DO NOT enter Mines.This is an educational video only.
 For Self Defence and Martial Arts http://www.blackbeltaustralia.com For Fitness Passion http://www.fitnesslife21.com For Design & Drafting service http://www.silverfern21.com